pvdz/preval/tests/cases/normalize/expressions/assignments/for_in_left/auto_ident_arr_pattern_assign.md

 $( c, a, b );
 `````

+## Todos triggered

+- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- inline computed array property read
+- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { x: '1' }